-EL Performance Analysis: Due to small student numbers, no public data is available for JCS-Pine Valley related to ELPAC Reclassification Rate.
-Internal data and calculations tell us that 0% of students grew an ELPI level on the Summative ELPAC from Spring 2022 to Spring 2023; therefore, we were able to reclassify 0% of students.
-Also, 0% of ELD students met/exceeded the standards in ELA and math on the state test.
+EL Performance Analysis: Due to small student numbers, no public data is available for JCS-CC related to ELPAC Reclassification Rate.
+Internal data and calculations tell us that 0% of EL students demonstrated growth on the Spring 2023 ELPAC; therefore, our 2023 reclassification was 0%.
+We will continue to focus actions/services on EL development and, as out EL numbers increase, we will evaluate the effectiveness of the actions/services.